 Our Mission

 The Student Medical Ethics Journal (SMEJ) is designed to encourage high school, undergraduate students, and graduate students to explore the ethical aspects of medicine, clinical research, and health policy.
-Our goal is for students to develop a deeper understanding of the ethical underpinnings of research and healthcare and find new ways to incorporate these principles into practice.
-We hope you enjoy reading our Fall 2023 Issue!

 Who are we?